mansehajsingh/polaris-tools/polaris-synchronizer/README.md

 Running the synchronization requires minimal reconfiguration, can be run idempotently, and will attempt to only copy over the diff between the source and target Polaris instances.
 This can be achieved using the `sync-polaris` command.

+> :warning: If you want to migrate principals and their assignments to principal-roles as well, run the tool with the
+> `--sync-principals` flag.
+Please note that this will reset the client credentials for that principal on the target
+> Polaris instance.
+The new credentials will be logged to stdout, ONLY for each newly created or overwritten principal.
+> Please note that this output should be securely managed, client credentials should only ever be stored in a secure vault.

 **Example** Running the synchronization between source Polaris instance using an access token, and a target Polaris instance using client credentials.
 ```